lequietriot/Old-School-RuneScape-Cache-Tools/README.md

   * Shuffle songs from folder or cache where possible
   * Ability to override the instruments with a SoundFont 2 file of choice, using the original instrument configurations.
 * Music port tool for utilizing the RuneScape sounds in music producing applications such as Cubase, etc. (MIDI Port must contain "port" in its name)
+* Xtea Keys Tool, to decode encrypted map files - The relevant archive/file must be selected in the explorer while using the tool.

 ### Credits
 * Displee (https://github.com/Displee): for the cache library.
 * Vincent (Rune-Server): for figuring out the MIDI Encoder.
 * Gagravarr (https://github.com/Gagravarr): vorbis-java libraries.
+* FormDev Software: for the FlatLaf interface look and feel.
 * RuneLite Contributors (https://github.com/runelite/runelite): for the open source Old School RuneScape Client.
 * Jagex: for being an inspiration in making this happen.

 ### Known Bugs/Issues
-* Cache Explorer: Not able to dump/export all files of single archive - only the first file is exported
+* Cache Explorer: Not able to dump/export all files of single archive - only the first file is exported?
-* Cache Explorer: Some loaded caches are not supported
+* Cache Explorer: Some caches may not load correctly
-* Cache Explorer: Indicator in GUI not present for replacing/adding files
-* Cache Explorer: Attempting to replace single files does not modify the cache
-* Cache Explorer: Maps in Index 5 are not always dumped correctly (May need Xtea Keys decoding support)
-* Music Player: Custom soundfonts do not apply when rendering midi to audio
-* Music Player: Changing the settings do not apply after rendering a midi to audio

 ## That's all for now.
 Enjoy!